Abandoned & Little-Known Airfields:

 Thunderbird Field, as depicted on the September 1941 Phoenix Sectional Chart (courtesy of Chris Kennedy).

-Thunderbird Field was established in 1940 as a contract flying school, operated by Southwest Airways.
+Thunderbird Field was a contract flying school, operated by Southwest Airways.

 They were contracted to train American, Canadian, British & Chinese military pilots.